 To be clear, contrary to the way mainstream America viewed blacks for so long, Latter-day Saints were ahead of their peers:

-the Church never had segregated congregations; all members worshipped together
+- The Church never had segregated congregations; all members worshiped together.

 Perhaps a little more context about marriage in the U.S. during the mid-nineteenth-century can shed light on just how complicated life and relationships were in those times.